June 12, 2025

 Coming up:

-We'll be at Artichoke Community Music on March 16 and on Zoom March 23.
+We'll be on Zoom June 8 and at Artichoke Community Music on June 15.
 Save the dates!

 And don't forget the weekly session with our partners, Warrior Beats on Wednesdays at 6 PST: